 During the examination, all of the course materials (including the assigned readings, recorded lectures, maps of copyright law and theory, and discussion forums) will remain available at http://copyx.org.
-However, between 1800 UTC on May 1 and 1800 UTC on May 5, you will not be permitted to post to the discussion forums or to discuss the exam anywhere else.
-Between 1800 UTC on May 5 and 1300 UTC on May 19, you are permitted (indeed encouraged) to discuss the exam with your fellow students.
-However, during this period you must confine that discussion to your "garden" and may not discuss the exam in the "forest."
-The reason is that some of the participants in the CopyrightX satellites, who have access to the "forest," will be taking their exams between May 5 and May 19.
-After 1300 UTC on May 19, you will be able to use the forest as well as the gardens to discuss the exam with the other course participants.
+However, between 2200 UTC on April 30 and 2200 UTC on May 4, you are forbidden to post to the online discussion forum or to discuss the exam anywhere else.
+If during that time you submit comments or questions of any kind to the online discussion forum, you will automatically fail the exam and the course.
+After 2200 UTC on May 4, you are free to discuss the exam in the online forum or anywhere else.